13 Of The Greatest Metal Songs From Late In A Band’s Career

 Slayer – Psychopathy Red (2015)

-After exhausting almost every political tyranny and serial killer in the world to write about, Slayer combined both with this track from 2015’s massive World Painted Blood.
-Psychopathy Red is a stark, blistering thrash track about Andrei Chikatilo, the infamous Rostov Ripper who terrorized the countryside of the Sovet Union during the ‘80s.
-The panicked picking of Kerry King and Jeff Hanneman not only get across Chikatilo’s frenzied brand of insanity, it also shows off the third wind the band was experiencing as they became metal’s most widely-regarded extreme act.
+After exhausting almost every political tyranny and serial killer in the world to write about, Slayer combined both with this song from 2015’s massive World Painted Blood.
+Psychopathy Red is a stark, blistering thrash track about Andrei Chikatilo, the infamous Rostov Ripper who terrorized the countryside of the Sovet Union during the ’80s.
+The panicked picking of Kerry King and Jeff Hanneman not only get across Andrei Chikatilo’s frenzied brand of insanity, it also shows off the third wind the band was experiencing as they became metal’s most widely-regarded extreme act.

 Slipknot – Nero Forte (2019)

 While Unsainted was the much-loved first single from Slipknot’s massive We Are Not Your Kind, it was Nero Forte that showed fans just how much rage and power the band were bringing to the table.
-Gonzo in its abrupt plunge into extremity and eerie Leatherface-ish whines, the track shows off the side of Slipknot that scared off the fair-weather fans and entrenched the faithful.
-The song’s directness echoed that of classic Slipknot numbers like Disasterpiece and The Blister Exists, tracks that would never become radio hits but which mean the world to those maggots here for life.
+Gonzo in its abrupt plunge into extremity and eerie Leatherface-ish whines, the track shows off the side of the band that scared off the fair-weather fans and entrenched the faithful.
+The song’s directness echoed that of classic ’Knot numbers like Disasterpiece and The Blister Exists, tracks that would never become radio hits but which mean the world to those maggots here for life.

 Judas Priest – Firepower (2018)

-It speaks to how long Judas Priest has been around that the second leg of their time with frontman Rob Halford has now lasted over a decade.
+It speaks to how long Judas Priest has been around that the second leg of their time with frontman Rob Halford has now lasted well over a decade.
 But Firepower shows just how far they’ve come while still sounding like lords of the wasteland.
 Not only is the track a ripping opener to the album, it exemplifies the band at their most vital and percussive, reminding listeners of fearsome classics like Leather Rebel and Judas Rising.
 The faith remains defended.

 Behemoth – O Father O Satan O Sun!
 (2014)

 For black metal fans, it’s odd to see Behemoth sold as a “new” band, given that they’ve been around since 1993.
 But 2014’s The Satanist was where the band truly broke through to widespread audiences, and it was with O Father O Satan O Sun!
 That the Polish blackened death trio made their grand spiritual declaration.
 Equal parts thundering anthem and unholy sermon, the track is a summation of Behemoth’s development as a band, brimming with both religious antiquity and the philosophical gravitas behind satanic metal’s core message.
-Well worth the twenty-plus year wait.
+Well worth the 20-plus-year wait.

 Kreator – Violent Revolution (2001)

 During the peak of nu-metal at the turn of the millennium, it felt like Kreator would become one another old-school band playing European festivals and adorning denim jackets.
-But with 2001’s Violent Revolution, the band not only released one of their must consistently rad albums, they also helped spearhead the thrash revival that eventually blew up in the mid-to-late aughts.
-The album’s title track is a raging mid-paced anthem whose central riff endeared the growing melodeath fanbase to the band and reminded casual listeners how vitally cool Germany’s thrash scene had always been.
+But with 2001’s Violent Revolution, the band not only released one of their must consistently rad albums, they also helped spearhead the thrash revival that eventually blew up in the mid-to-late ’00s.
+The album’s title-track is a raging mid-paced anthem whose central riff endeared the growing melodeath fanbase to the band and reminded casual listeners how vitally cool Germany’s thrash scene had always been.

 Cannibal Corpse – Scourge Of Iron (2012)

 By the early 2010s, Cannibal Corpse had already gone from sonic pioneers to underground stars to extreme metal gods.
 Scourge Of Iron off of 2012’s Torture feels like a distillation of this, the band’s whole history melted down and refined into a marching, bloodthirsty rager.
-Impossible to hear without headbanging, the track bludgeons with tireless muscle, and became a staple in the band’s live set from almost the moment it dropped.
+Impossible to hear without headbanging, the track bludgeons with tireless muscle, and became a staple in their live set from almost the moment it dropped.
 Onward, to death.

 Death Angel – Sonic Beatdown (2008)

-Of the thrash bands who returned to the fold at the end of the 2000s, Death Angel has fared impressively, and Sonic Beatdown is a testament to why.
+Of the thrash bands who returned to the fold at the end of the 2000s, Death Angel have fared impressively, and Sonic Beatdown is a testament to why.
 Not only does the track see the Bay Area five-piece updating their sound to embrace the metal that came after the band’s heyday, but it also takes part in a classic thrash metal tradition: songs about how hard a band goes when they roll into your town.
 This mixture of modernization and old-school sensibilities are what earned Death Angel a GRAMMY nomination this year.

 Celtic Frost – Os Abysmi Vel Daath (2006)